 The reality is that no soldering operation produces perfect assemblies every time.
 Even the highest quality components fail from time-to-time.
 That’s why desoldering is so important for those who manufacture, maintain or repair printed circuit boards (PCBs).

 The challenge is removing excess solder quickly without damaging the circuit board.
 That’s why, in this post, we’ll present to you our desoldering best practices, how to use desoldering braid, and top tips that we have encountered during our long history in the electronics industry.

 These tips mainly focus on removing components with the help of desoldering braid (also known as desoldering wire or wick) and its advantages.
 It’s portable, easy to use, one of the most common tools used for PCB repair, and doesn’t require constant maintenance like other tools.

 1. Keep Your Soldering Iron Tip Clean and Tinned For Effective Heat Conduction

-This might seem like a no-brainer, but it’s often overlooked and critical for efficient desoldering.
+This might seem like a no-brainer, but it’s often overlooked and is critical for efficient desoldering.
 Soldering iron tips covered with burnt flux and oxidation will not wet (accept solder) and will conduct heat poorly.
 A clean and tinned soldering tip conducts heat through the desoldering braid better and starts the wicking action faster.

 - Before starting, tin the soldering tip by adding fresh wire solder to it.

 - If the soldering iron tip isn’t responding to the extra solder, revive dirty tips by using a tip cleaner, often referred to as “tip tinner”.
 Plato brand Tip Tinner (part #TT-95) is a halide-free, solid paste which provides quick and safe re-tinning and cleaning of oxidized tips.
 Roll the hot tip in the compound until the bright tinning surrounds the end of the tip.

-- Clean any residual compound from the tip by applying wire solder and then wiping on a damp cellulose sponge or brass wire tip cleaner.
+- Clean any residual compound from the tip by applying wire solder and then wiping it on a damp cellulose sponge or brass wire tip cleaner.

 - Finally, apply solder to the tip again to protect it from oxidation.